 With the channel levels properly set (refer to Field Setup) and a signal being received either from the remote terminal or connected back to back, adjust P4 for minimum residual carrier signal (minimum waveform separation) at "VR1" as observed on a scope.
-If the received signal is modulated, the waveform at "VR1" will be a sine wave or clipped sine wave; if not modulated, a zero dc level will exist.
+If the received signal is modulated, the waveform at "VR1" will be a sine wave, if not modulated, a zero dc level will exist.

 IV.
-AUDIO TONE INTERFACE MODULES (IFT-1 AND IFT-2 FOR 3 TERMINAL LINES)
+Audio Tone Interface Modules (IFT-1 and IFT-2 for 3 Terminal Lines)

-A. "Hi" Level Adjustment
+A. "HI" Level Adjustment

 With the channel receiving a signal either from the remote terminal or back to back, adjust the signal at "AGC IN" to 0.436 Vrms with "RX ADJ".
-At this level (+10dB from normal) adjust potentiometer P4 so that the "Hi" level indicator just lights.
+At this level (+10dB from normal) adjust potentiometer R72 so that the "HI" level indicator just lights.